yilaili/Automatic-preprocessing-COSMIC2/README.md

-Automatic preprocessing for cryoEM on LSI cluster (U of Michigan)
+## Automatic preprocessing for cryoEM on LSI cluster (U of Michigan)

 Code to run the automatic preprocessing workflow on LSI cluster.

-To use:
-1. Navigate to the desired directory
-2. Setup conda environment
+# First, you need to setup the conda environments

 First, setup cryolo:
 ```